 - MS, Nutrition and Exercise Physiology, Washington State University, Spokane WA

 - MSN in Community Health Nursing, University of Alaska, Anchorage, AK

 - BSN, Montana State University, Bozeman, MT

 Simulation as an educational tool across health care disciplines

 - Society for Simulation in Healthcare

-- International Nursing Association for Clinical Simulation and Learning, 2010-present
+- International Nursing Association for Clinical Simulation and Learning

 Corbett, C.L., Gibson, J.E. & Stevens, K.V.
 (2010).
 Curricular Innovations for Teaching Facilitated Family Presence to Students and Clinicians.
 Video- Western Institute of Nursing, Las Vegas Nevada.